wichmann-lab/teamproject-photography/README.md

 ## 👥About the project

 This is the repository for the teamproject course, summer term 2021, working on automating photography manipulation.
-The plugin is part of the teamproject of the University of Tübingen.
+The Plug-in is part of the teamproject of the University of Tübingen.

 ### Who are we?